perk11/runwhenidle/README.md

 the child processes SIGCONT signal.
 It then checks once per second if user activity has resumed, and once it is, pauses the process and its child processes again.

-If runwhenidle was used to start a command (i.e. `--pid` parameter was not used) and it receives an interruption signal (SIGINT or SIGTERM), it will pass that signal to the process it is running, resume the process if it previously paused it, stop checking for user activity and will wait for the process to handle the signal.
+If runwhenidle was used to run a command (i.e. `--pid` parameter was not used) and it receives an interruption signal (SIGINT or SIGTERM), it will resume the process it is running if it is currently paused, and then sned the same signal to it to allow the process to handle the signal. runwhenidle then will stop checking for user activity and will wait for the process to exit.

 ## Installation